@overlastic/react

 const value = await renderOverlay(OverlayComponent, {

-title: 'useExtendOverlay'
+title: 'useDisclosure'

 })

-// value === "useExtendOverlay:confirmed"
+// value === "useDisclosure:confirmed"Usage in JSX

 Components created with @overlastic/react, besides supporting callback method invocation, can still be used in JSX, which is optional and useful when migrating old components.